 For any iPads or iPhones being used for your event, we recommend enabling a device PIN code or Passcode.
 Using a device PIN code encrypts any data present on the device and adds a level of security.

 Should your device be misplaced or stolen and is accessible without a code this leaves your data open to security risks.
 You can find out more about Apple's PIN code security Policy here.

-Another way to protect your device and data is to enable guided access, which limits navigation to within Akkroo, you can find more advice on this here.
+Another way to protect your device and data is to enable guided access, which limits navigation outside of the Akkroo app.
+You can find more advice on this here.